neithere/doqu/doc/installation.rst

     $ cd docu
     $ ./setup.py install

-You will also need to install backend-specific libraries (see :doc:`backends`).
+You may also need to install some other libraries (see :doc:`ext`).